 Physicians have to be aware that there is still a risk of active tuberculosis under biologic therapy, even if LTBI was correctly treated.
 Therefore, LTBI rescreening is preferable during biologic treatment.
 The frequency should take risk exposure into consideration.
-Besides medical history, both TST and IGRA are recommended, because of the influence that the biologic may have (falsenegative) on these tests.
+Besides medical history, both TST and IGRA are recommended, because of the influence that the biologic may have (false-negative) on these tests.
 A high index of suspicion should also be maintained for six months following discontinuation.

 3.11.
-Tuberculosis: How to manage psoriasis in patients with positive tuberculosis test results?
+Tuberculosis: How to manage psoriasis in patients with positive interferon gamma release assay (IGRA) results?

-This chapter is based on the corresponding chapter in the previous versions of the guideline. ^{17,18,160}.
+This chapter is based on the corresponding chapter in the previous versions of the guideline. ^{17,18,161}.
 A search was conducted, details of which can be found in the individual chapter, see website.